Hikipeko/knowledge-garden/University/Junior/Fall 2021/EECS 376/Complexity 376.md

 ##### NP-Hard

-NP-Hard is the set of problems that are at least as hard as the hardest problems in NP.
+NP-hard is the set of problems that are at least as hard as the hardest problems in NP.
+To prove a problem is NP-hard, we need to reduce a known NP-hard problem to the problem in polynomial time.